-Hypoallergenic dog food is designed for dogs that suffer from dietary allergies, sensitivities or intolerances.
-Just as a human who has celiac disease will eat a gluten-free diet, a dog that suffers from an allergy must also remove that allergen from its diet to avoid suffering painful or harmful symptoms.
+Hypoallergenic dog food is designed for dogs that suffer from dietary allergies, sensitivities, or intolerances.
+Just as a human who has the celiac disease will eat a gluten-free diet, a dog that suffers from an allergy must also remove that allergen from its diet to avoid suffering painful or harmful symptoms.

 However, those dogs that do have a severe allergy or sensitivity will need a diet that is compatible with that allergy or sensitivity that they experience.
-If ignored, an allergy or sensitivity can cause your dog serious harm, distress or even death.
+If ignored, an allergy or sensitivity can cause your dog serious harm, distress, or even death.

 Many dog owners would be surprised to know that there isn’t a strict definition of what constitutes a hypoallergenic dog food, and there is a wide range of varieties available to trial and experiment with.

 Limited Ingredient Dog Food

 Their ingredient lists usually only comprise of a single or two sources of meat or fish and a small range of fruit and vegetable ingredients.

 This methodology can allow the process of identifying an allergy to be sped up as the vast majority of ingredients are eliminated from the dog’s diet.

-However, in some cases, the adverse reactions may continue.
+However, in some cases, adverse reactions may continue.
 If this is the case, it would be wise to trial an alternative Limited Ingredient formula that does not contain a similar ingredient list to the previously trialed formula.

 If this stage is not complete, then you will only know that it is an unknown ingredient in the previous formula causing the allergy rather than the specific ingredient.

 In recent years, many of the most popular dog food brands have started to produce limited ingredient formulas.
 Some of these brands include Taste of the Wild, Acana, Nature’s Variety Instinct, and Canidae.

 Prescription or Veterinary Dog Food

-Prescription or Veterinary dog food formulas are recipes that have been specially formulated and designed to contain hypoallergenic ingredients and in some cases medication.
+Prescription or Veterinary dog food formulas are recipes that have been specially formulated and designed to contain hypoallergenic ingredients and, in some cases, medication.
 While many Prescription or Veterinary formulas have similarities to Limited Ingredient formulas, they are often only prescribed or sold directly by vets and veterinary practices.

 Understandably some consumers prefer this more direct and hands-on approach by their veterinary professional as there is a significant quantity of marketing and misleading information pushed on consumers concerning dog food.

 One would hope that the vast majority of vets prescribe the most suitable food for the dog in question and not what formula will make them the most significant profit.

 Novel Ingredient Dog Food

 Novel formulas contain ingredients that a dog may not have been previously exposed to and are therefore less likely to be allergic or sensitive to.
 While the source of allergies in both dogs and humans is a controversial and often misunderstood subject, there is some basis to the previously described logic.

 Some typical examples of Novel Meats include Kangaroo, Buffalo, Rabbit, and Pheasant.
-In addition to these, there are some even more uncommon ingredients such as Aligator which most humans are unlikely to have encountered.
+In addition to these, there are some even more uncommon ingredients, such as Aligator, which most humans are unlikely to have encountered.

-Unfortunately, ingredients such as these are often expensive or difficult to source which can make the formulas that utilize them more costly and scarce than formulas that make use of more traditional ingredients.
+Unfortunately, ingredients such as these are often expensive or difficult to source, which can make the formulas that utilize them more costly and scarce than formulas that make use of more traditional ingredients.

 However, in recent years, as many of these meat ingredients have become more popular for both human and dog consumption, their prices have begun to become more reasonable, and you would be surprised in both the number of formulas available but also at their cost.

 We have two articles that go into detail about a novel ingredient and showcase the best formulas available that contain that specific ingredient.
-Be sure to check them out if they are of interest you or your canine friend.
+Be sure to check them out if they are of interest to you or your canine friend.

 All three of the above subcategories of hypoallergenic dog food have significant differences, but many hypoallergenic dog food recipes could come under more than one of these categories.

 Below is an example of a formula from Earthborn Holistic that could be interpreted as both a Novel Meat formula and a Limited Ingredient Formula.
-As you can see, the formula makes use of an uncommon meat ingredient in Rabbit but it also has a very limited number of additional ingredients including Peas and Pumpkin.
+As you can see, the formula makes use of an uncommon meat ingredient in Rabbit, but it also has a very limited number of additional ingredients, including Peas and Pumpkin.

 Causes and Symptoms of Food Allergies for Dogs